 Differences

 This looks similar to the traces I showed in the previous articles.
-But there is one difference: the trace from the Getting application does not have an explicit link to the Putter’s.
+But there is one clear difference: the trace from the Getting application does not have an explicit link to the Putter’s.
 The two traces are disjoint.
 You could try to correlate them by using the process.pid

 values and timestamps in the two traces (as the Putter’s trace still concludes when the Getter consumes the message).
 But that may not be completely reliable.